Conceal Stains, Chips, and Cracks with Porcelain Veneers

 Maintaining Your Veneers

 Maintaining your veneers is quite simple.
 Treat them like you would your natural teeth.
 You’ll need to take care because if abused, the thin porcelain shells can damage or break.
 If you know that you grind your teeth while you sleep, our dental professionals suggest that you wear protective mouth guards to prevent damage to your veneers.
-Furthermore, avoid using your teeth to open things and don’t each hard, crunchy foods like ice.
-To learn more about porcelain veneers, or the cost of porcelain veneers, contact Stubbs Dental today.
+Furthermore, avoid using your teeth to open things and don’t eat hard, crunchy foods like ice.